kosl/ihipp-examples/docs/week1.md

 The other educators are:

- - Leon Bogdanović is an GPU consultant at University of Ljubljana
+ - Leon Bogdanović is a GPU consultant at University of Ljubljana
  - Matic Brank is an OpenMP consultant at University of Ljubljana

 Be sure to view their profiles and follow them so you can keep track in the course discussions.